(A pdf version of this policy is available for download here)

 This policy will be reviewed on an annual basis to ensure these levels remain appropriate as changes in activity levels / range of services provided will inevitably lead to changes in the requisite minimum of General Reserves.

-This document has been adopted by the Parish Council at the meeting held on 15th December 2020 under minute reference 155/20-21a) and will be due for review in a year’s time when setting the budget for the financial year 2022/23.
+This document has been adopted by the Parish Council at the meeting held on 15th December 2020 under minute reference 155/20-21a).